myronbach/landingpage/readme.md

-DB connection: use dump file MySQL DB - land.sql, or create a new DB, then run migration.
+For access to the admin panel on the site - at first register http://test4.goldmoney.com.ua/register then run http://test4.goldmoney.com.ua/admin